 - Steel cut oats with berries & sliced almonds.
 This is my go-to breakfast.
 I’ll make a huge batch of steel cut oats on Sunday night to last through the week.
 Usually I have fresh berries to put on top, but I always keep a bag of frozen blueberries on hand to use when I run out.
 I also get one of those huge bags of sliced almonds from Costco to throw on top.
 And, of course, I’ll drizzle in some honey.
 It’s an insanely healthy, filling, delicious breakfast that takes only a few minutes to put together in the morning.
 Here’s our fall favorite Pumpkin Spice Oatmeal made with steel cut oats and lots of inflammation-fighting ingredients!

 - Anti-inflammatory smoothies.
 Smoothies are a great way to sneak in some of the inflammation-fighting foods that you don’t love by combining them with ones you do!
 They’re also great for an on-the-go breakfast and for pickier kiddos.
 Here’s 11 other anti-inflammatory smoothie recipes: Smoothie Recipes for Inflammation

 - Healthy Pancakes.
 I could eat pancakes all day, every day.
 For a healthier pancake, I like to mix oats, bananas, eggs, chia/flax seeds, cinnamon and vanilla – I’ll pop them on a sheet pan and put them in the oven for 15 minutes and I’ve got breakfast for everyone for a few days!
-This is a Banana Oatmeal Pancake recipe I like and here’s an anti-inflammatory Turmeric Spice pancake recipe to try: Turmeric Spice Pancakes
+This is our go-to grain-free recipe: Grain-Free Anti-Inflammatory Blender Pancakes and here’s an anti-inflammatory Turmeric Spice pancake recipe to try: Turmeric Spice Pancakes

 - Greek yogurt & berry parfaits with chia seeds & sliced almonds.
 Make sure you search for a yogurt that doesn’t have a ton of added sugar.
 Your safest option is to buy plain Greek yogurt and then add honey to taste.
 I love to pack mine with fresh berries, chia or flax seeds and sliced almonds.
 This can also make a great snack and the kids love it!
 Here’s some make-ahead parfait ideas.